These parameters allow changing image formats and different parameters related to those formats.

 }

-If you check total downloaded content in "Network" tab of Chrome and Firefox, you will see Chrome uses lesser bandwidth because of WebP image delivery.
+If you check the total downloaded content in the "Network" tab of Chrome and Firefox, you will see Chrome uses less bandwidth because of WebP image delivery.

 pdf